yang-29/yang-29/README.md

 ### Research

-My academic work sits at the intersection of AI/ML and social science:
+My academic work primarily lay at the intersection of AI/ML and social science:

 - **AI & Innovation** — Using LLMs to predict patent value and understand innovation quality
 - **Political Economy** — Modeling partisan voting behavior and legislative dynamics